Cashbakks/Webasik/README.md

 - **To start the prohect node app.js**
 - **to manage you can join through secret code for admin is:**: 050712
-- **admin you can register admin or user account code upper** AI Shoe Generator – README Update
+- **admin you can register admin or user account code upper**
-🚀 Overview

-AI Shoe Generator is a web application that allows users to generate AI-designed shoes based on textual descriptions.
-It integrates with Stability AI for image generation and ImgBB for image hosting.
-Users can generate shoes, view their past creations, and manage their AI-generated designs.
-📌 Features

-✅ AI-powered shoe generation via Stability AI
-✅ Image storage with ImgBB (or Base64 encoding)
-✅ User authentication to save and retrieve designs
-✅ Modern UI for a smooth experience